Black Bean Brownies (vegan)

 Customizing this recipe

-You can use any other liquid sweetener (such as agave nectar) in the same amount.
-You're welcome to reduce the maple syrup to your liking but your brownies will be less fudgy and the black bean flavor and bitterness of the cocoa powder will be much stronger.
+You can use any other liquid sweetener such as agave nectar or date syrup in the same amount.
+You’re welcome to reduce the maple syrup to your liking but your brownies will be less fudgy and the black bean flavor and bitterness of the cocoa powder will be much stronger.

 I haven’t tested these brownies using brown sugar or coconut sugar.
 However, you’re welcome to experiment with quantities!

-These brownies bake well in a muffin pan.
+These gluten-free black bean brownies bake well in a muffin tin.
 Depending on how much you fill each cavity, try baking them for around 20 minutes.

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!